What is Stem Cell Therapy for Chronic Obstructive Pulmonary Disease?

 Stem Cell Therapy for COPD

 The Stem Cell procedure is minimally invasive, gathering a sample of adipose tissue from the abdomen, usually by a simple liposuction procedure.
 Fat cells derived from the body are mixed with a solution before the separation stage.
 The solution is then put in a specially designed device in order to mix it properly.
-The bone marrow aspirate procedure as an alternative to adipose derived therapy for some patients.
+The bone marrow aspirate procedure is an alternative to adipose derived therapy for some patients.

 Next, the stem cells are separated from the fat cells and are placed in a centrifuge which spins rapidly.
 After a few minutes the stem cells are ready for harvesting.
 The concentrated and activated cells are then returned into the bloodstream.
 The therapy is administered via IV as it travels through the bloodstream to the heart and the heart pumps the solution to the lungs.
 The stem cells introduced into the body can also divide through mitosis to produce even more stem cells.

-After therapy sessions with Stem Cells, patients experience improvements in their symptoms caused by COPD.* Forced Volume Capacity increases, breathing improves, there is measurable increased lung function, mucous and phlegm are reduced, and scar tissue begins to heal and reverse to healthy tissue.
+After therapy sessions with Stem Cells, patients experience improvements in their symptoms caused by COPD.* Forced Volume Capacity increases, breathing improves, there is measurable increased lung function, mucus and phlegm are reduced, and scar tissue begins to heal and reverse to healthy tissue.
 These are just some of the major differences patients have been experiencing.
 This relief allows patients to increase their daily activities and movement, getting them back to a healthier, happier life.

 Our Adipose (Fat)-Derived Stem Cell Therapy is an innovative therapy uniquely suited to respiratory conditions like COPD.* Yet many people are just learning about it now for the first time.
 These are not embryonic stem cells or cells from fetuses.
 These regenerative cells come straight from your own body just a few hours before they’re injected back into your body and put to work to heal disease or dysfunction.